Researching British Universities

 Selecting and Connecting with Degree Programs

 Narrowing the field among the more than 100 universities in England, Scotland, Wales, and Ireland may seem overwhelming.
 Excellent electronic resources, listed below, will help you get started.
-The Graduate Fellowships Office has postgraduate prospectuses (similar to our catalogs, but less detailed) from many British universities.
-These are also on the WWW.
 Start there, and then go to the most current information about particular programs of interest to you.
 The Marshall Scholarship site has links to every UK institution of higher education.
 Personal contacts are invaluable resources, so start talking early on to faculty, research supervisors, and others who know you, your work, and your academic interests.

 Resources from Official Sources